yasserfarouk/negmas/docs/overview.rst

 adding agents to the negotiation, removing them (for dynamic protocols), checking for errors, etc.

+The ``__call__`` method receives the current mechanism state and an optional action.
+If the action is passed, then it is expected that the corresponding negotiator will not be called and will be just used instead of calling the corresponding negotiator.

 Agents can now engage in interactions with this protocol as easily as any built-in protocol: